fmorenopino/HeterogeneousHMM/README.md

 - **Model selection criteria**: both BIC and AIC are implemented.

-Also, some others aspects like having multiple sequences or several features per observation are supported.
+Also, some others aspects like having multiple sequences, several features per observation or sampling from the models are supported.
 This model is easily extendable with other types of probablistic models.